metagenomics/metagenomics-tk/.github/pull_request_template.md

 * The new code is readable, well commented and should adhere to our developer [guidelines](https://github.com/pbelmann/meta-omics-toolkit#developer-guidelines).

-* Before a merge it must be checked if a squash of commits is required.
+* Before merging it must be checked if a squash of commits is required.